mateoconlechuga/convimg/readme.md

 # Usage

 ConvPNG uses `convpng.ini` to convert files.
-It is group-based, which means images can be added to different groups and configured differently all from within the same file.
-A bare-bones one is shown below; the `#` symbol is used as a command specifier.
+The file consists of potentially multiple sections called "groups".
+These groups consist of all the properties and settings for conversion of images, followed by a list of images to convert.
+A bare-bones `convpng.ini` file with one group is shown below; the `#` symbol is used as a command specifier.

 Note: A `<boolean>` setting can be set to `true` or `false`.